noahehall/theBookOfNoah/0current/architectural thinking/microservices.md

 ## patterns

+- microservices: scoped units of services, that work in unison but scale independently to achieve a goal

+  - breaking endpoints into distinct units of work that can be scaled independently
+  - focus on data, business and function domains, analyze call patterns and dependency graphs, and determine boundaries between services that need to be scaled independently

 ### decomposition patterns

 - break a component into logical steps, convert each step into a service that can be reused and scaled

+- domain-based microservices: functional pipelines in a system; create services that fulfill the needs of a particular domain

+  - business domain
+  - data domain
+  - product domain
+  - inventory domain
+  - etc etc, really scoped to a particular application/biz/tech context

+- business process-based microservices: breakdown complex business processes into discrete services that fulfil a role in the overall business process

+- atomic transaction based microservices: you build your decomposition model around the atomic transaction itself
+  - when eventual consistency isnt an acceptable model, e.g. within fintech

 #### strangler pattern